Shlhnj/strategicc/docs/guides/03_stockflow_full.md

 ]
 ```

-Because the NPP pathway specifies `StateAttributeTypeId="NPP"`, its flow quantity comes from an age-bracketed lookup table rather than a flat rate — younger mangrove sequesters less carbon per year than mature mangrove:
+Because the NPP pathway specifies `StateAttributeTypeId="NPP"`, its flow quantity comes from an age-bracketed lookup table rather than a flat rate, younger mangrove sequesters less carbon per year than mature mangrove:

 ```python
 with open("inputs/StateAttributeValues.csv", "w") as f: